GavinHuttley/DiverseSeqPaper/paper/paper.md

 ## The selected sequences are phylogenetically diverse

 For homologous DNA sequences, increasing the amount of elapsed time since they shared a common ancestor increases their genetic distance due to time-dependent accumulation of  sequence changes.
 We expect that the JSD between two sequences will also increase proportional to the amount of time since they last shared a common ancestor.
 We therefore pose the null hypothesis that if JSD is not informative, then the minimum pairwise genetic distance amongst $N$ sequences chosen by `diverse_seq` will be approximately equal to the minimum pairwise genetic distance between a random selection of $N$ sequences.
 Under the alternate hypothesis that JSD is informative, the minimum genetic distance between sequences chosen by `diverse_seq` will be larger than between randomly selected sequences.
-We test this hypothesis using a resampling statistic [@sokal.1995] (TODO: Gavin find page), estimating the probability of the algorithmic choice being consistent with the null hypothesis.
+We test this hypothesis using a resampling statistic [@sokal.1995, 808], estimating the probability of the algorithmic choice being consistent with the null hypothesis.
 This probability is calculated as the proportion of 1000 randomly selected sets of sequences whose minimum genetic distance was greater or equal to that obtained from the sequences chosen by `dvs max`.
 We further summarised the performance of the `dvs` commands as the percentage of loci which gave a $p$-value less than 0.05.
 A bigger percentage is better.

 We addressed the above hypothesis using 106 alignments of protein coding DNA sequences from the following 31 mammals: Alpaca, Armadillo, Bushbaby, Cat, Chimp, Cow, Dog, Dolphin, Elephant, Gorilla, Hedgehog, Horse, Human, Hyrax, Macaque, Marmoset, Megabat, Microbat, Mouse, Orangutan, Pig, Pika, Platypus, Rabbit, Rat, Shrew, Sloth, Squirrel, Tarsier, Tenrec and Wallaby.
 The sequences were obtained from Ensembl.org [@harrison.2024.nucleicacidsresearch] and aligned using cogent3's codon aligner [@knight.2007.genomebiol].
-The genetic distance between the sequences was calculated using the paralinear distance [lake.1994.procnatlacadsciua].
+The genetic distance between the sequences was calculated using the paralinear distance [@lake.1994.procnatlacadsciua].

 The results of the analysis (\autoref{fig:jsd-v-dist}) indicated the sucess of `dvs max` in identifying genetically diverse sequences was principally sensitive to the choice of $k$.
 While \autoref{fig:jsd-v-dist}(a) showed close equivalence between the statistics, \autoref{fig:jsd-v-dist}(b) indicates the size of the selected set using the standard deviation was systematically lower than for the coefficient of variation.
 The result from the `dvs nmost` analysis, which performed using the minimum set size argument given to `dvs max` is represented by the $JSD(\mathbb{F})$ statistic.